Australian contribution to the Battle of Normandy: Commemoration

 Australia's involvement in the Battle of Normandy has also been commemorated through memorials and official state visits.
 Many of the RAAF squadrons that fought in the campaign were awarded battle honours after the war in recognition of their contribution.
 "Normandy" is also one of the 47 battle sites recorded on the Australian War Memorial, London, which was dedicated in 2003.
 In 2004, Australian Prime Minister John Howard attended the ceremonies in France that marked the 60th anniversary of the Normandy invasion.
 The French Government also awarded the Legion of Honour to ten of the surviving Australian veterans of the landings to commemorate this anniversary.
 In 2014, Prime Minister Tony Abbott and a party of seven Australian veterans of the campaign attended ceremonies held to commemorate the 70th anniversary of D-Day.
 Prime Minister Scott Morrison attended the commemorations of the 75th anniversary of D-Day in 2019.
+Governor-General David Hurley represented Australia at the 80th anniversary commemorations in 2024.
 When the Mémorial de Caen opened in 1988, the flagpoles outside the museum commemorating the countries that participated in the battle did not include an Australian flag.
 Former No. 453 Squadron fighter pilot Colin Leith campaigned to have an Australian flag added, and this was achieved on 1 May 1998.

-Despite these commemorations, there is little awareness among modern Australians of their country's role in the fighting in Normandy, and the campaigns fought in the Pacific have a much more prominent place in the public memory of World War II.
+Despite these commemorations, there is little awareness among modern Australians of their country's role in the fighting in Normandy.
+The campaigns fought in the Pacific have a much more prominent place in the public memory of World War II.
+Lachlan Grant, a historian at the Australian War Memorial, noted in 2024 that "traditionally there has been a sense that it [the Normandy landings] wasn’t much of an Australian story ... but there is a large Australian story there – we just needed to find out who the people were".